-Overall, this was a great meeting with the Princecraft guys, and as for the fishing?
-They pulled their flies into well over 20 gorgeous Rainbow in a half-day’s fishing “and” they added a couple of bonus Largemouth to the mix!
+Overall, this was a great meeting with the Princecraft guys.
+As for the fishing?
+They pulled their flies into well over 20 gorgeous Rainbow in a half day’s fishing and they added a couple of bonus Largemouth to the mix!

 Cheers to great relationships and fantastic friends!

 - Outaouais Region